Ensono/amido.github.io/docs/workloads/azure/backend/java/pipeline_java.md

 ### Variable group

 A variable group will need creating for storing application variables to be used with the pipeline.
-Instructions for creating a variable group can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic#create-a-variable-group).
+Instructions for creating a [variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic#create-a-variable-group).
 Give the variable group a name and description and make sure the **Allow access to all pipelines** option is checked.

 Add the following variables: